Dog Air Travel: Cargo or Checked Baggage?

 Hi PetRelocation,

 Which transportation method is better when shipping my dog Kala -- cargo or as checked baggage?
 I would fly either into Boston/Logan airport or Bradley/Hartford airport -- my preference is Hartford, as it's closer to our home and smaller and less crowded.
-However, I'm concerned about the layover and plane switch if I check her as baggage.
+However, if I check her as baggage, I'm concerned about the layover and plane switch.

-If she's shipped cargo, it should be a direct flight, correct?
+If she is shipped as cargo, it should be a direct flight, correct?

 Thank you,